WELCOME TO YOUR NEW MUSIC SPACE IN HIGHBURY PARK

 We want to create a music plan that suits you!

-Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance as the head towards their exam, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.
+Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance heading towards exams, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.

 With trained DBS teachers trained in early development music, piano, guitar, ukulele, music production, voice coaching and body music, we’re sure you’ll find what you’re looking for at Highbury Park Music.

 These are the three elements fundamental to Tiziana’s understanding of music.
 In 2008, Tiziana graduated in pianoforte from the Music Conservatoire in Venice.
 In 2011 she completed a diploma specialising in Music Therapy from Giovanni Ferrari – Jean Monnet Universite” Europeenne A.I.S.B.L.
 Bruxelles in Padua with a thesis on cognitive enhancement through music and the movement in cases of learning disabilities.
 At the same time, she specialised in studying the development of children and their natural understanding of music.
 She attended courses in Italy and abroad, becoming a certified teacher of the Audiation Institute, enabling her to teach through the ‘Music Learning Theory’ of E.E.
 Gordon.

 In the same year she discovered the body music and mastered its performance, teaching and therapeutic potential.
 She was also carried out research in the field of education and therapy (learning disabilities, Executive functions, Downs Syndrome, Senile Dementia, Parkinsons, Alzheimers) and participated in congresses and international festivals.

 For years she collaborated with educational institutions (from infant schools to universities) on music and music therapy projects in Italy, Spain and the UK.
 Since 2013 she has held workshops and courses on body percussion and circle singing.
 These focus on music therapy, teaching and performance.
 In 2014, she moved to Alicante, Spain to coordinate a music project at an infant school ‘Trazos y Rayajos’, whilst attending a Research Masters at the Faculty of Education at the University of Alicante.